1. Previous: Chapter 1

 }

-You probably noticed that we didn’t specify a return type on this function.
+Did you notice that we didn’t specify a return type on this function?

 There's no return type specified in this function: fun increment() { counter = counter + 1 } fun increment () { counter = counter + 1 } no return type here